ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### Navigating Programming Language Evolution in the AI Era
 José Valim
-> Exploring how programming languages can evolve to better support AI development.
+> As AI becomes increasingly integrated into software development, we find ourselves facing questions about how our programming languages and tools should evolve - questions that don't yet have clear answers.
+Rather than prescribing solutions, this talk explores the open questions and possible directions that developers and tooling authors should be grappling with.

 I was really excited about José Valim's talk because I'd heard good things about Tidewave, but now I'm more excited by some of the suggestions he made.
 The idea of a runtime API for fetching documentation is fascinating to me!

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/navigating-programming-language-evolution-in-the-ai-era)*